 Note that following these guidelines doesn’t guarantee you have chosen the right goals to focus on.
 It does ensure that your goals are clear and well-defined, but you still need to consider which goals are worth pursuing.
 According to Harvard Business Review, “While the SMART test may be a useful minor mechanism for making sure that a goal statement has been phrased properly (in the same way that a spell-checker is a useful mechanism for flagging any misspelled words in a document), it provides no help in determining whether the goal itself is a good idea.”

-Goals are simply what you will aim to accomplish, and your strategy is how you will accomplish it, which all ties back to the why.
+Goals are simply what you aim to accomplish, and your strategy is how you will accomplish it, which all ties back to the why.
 Only you can decide the why — there’s no formula that can do it for you.
 It relates to your mission as an organization.
 Why do you do what you do?
 What problem do you solve?
 What opportunity do you create?
 Your goals should always be considered in this context.

 Adding Goals to Your Campaign Maps

-Goals are an important element on the campaign maps you will create using ONTRAPORT’s Campaign Builder.
 You can add a goal anywhere after a trigger on a campaign map.
 Campaigns can also have more than one goal if there are different actions you want your contact to perform.

 In ONTRAPORT, you can set up goals within the system that allow you to automate next steps when contacts take a desired action, and it automatically reports on your campaign’s success in motivating leads and contacts to reach the goal.
-You can identify just about any action a contact in your database might take as a goal achievement, such as when a contact clicks an email link, submits a sales form, visits a URL or is added to a fulfillment list.
+You can identify just about any action that a contact in your database might take as a goal achievement, such as when a contact clicks an email link, submits a sales form, visits a URL, or is added to a fulfillment list.

 Sometimes, you might want to get more specific about when a goal can be achieved.
 You can use goal conditions to narrow down your goals.
 When you add a condition to a goal, the goal will only be considered achieved if the additional criteria is also met by the contact, such as having a tag, a field matching a value, or having purchased a specific product.
-For a full list of goal conditions, check out our Knowledge Base article on goals.

 You can use any combination of actions and conditions to define your campaign’s goals.
 To set up an effective goal, ask yourself these three questions:

 The first part of automating a goal in ONTRAPORT is to identify the specific action that contacts need to take in order to achieve the goal.
 Perhaps the goal is achieved when a contact purchases a product, opts in for a free ebook, or registers for a webinar.
-Whatever the main objective you are trying to achieve, the main goal action should be connected to it.
+Whatever the objective you are trying to achieve, the main goal action should be connected to it.
 There might be more than one action that contacts can take to achieve the same goal; these are identified on the map as “Multiple Goals.”
 Contacts are moved to that goal when either action is taken.